ChickenProp/chickenprop.github.com/drafts/pareto-improvements-rare.md

 And they lose some power to say "if you ignore us, we'll make things difficult for you".
 Maybe it would take \\$1 trillion to make Platform 3 accessible.
 If Platform 3 remains out of use, people are more likely to spend \\$1 million to make their building projects accessible, because they've seen what happens if they don't.
 Conversely, if Platform 3 comes back, people are more likely to exaggerate future costs of accessibility.
 "If I say it costs \\$1 million, I'll have to pay.
 If I say it costs \\$10 million, maybe I won't."

-I expect that the actual power dynamics in question don't look quite like that, and I haven't researched the situation in question.
+I haven't researched the situation in question, and I expect that the actual power dynamics in play don't look quite like that.
 But I think the point stands.

 (My original reply said: "If it's easier to turn an unused inaccessible platform into a used accessible platform, than to turn a used inaccessible platform into a used accessible platform - I don't know if that's the case, but it sounds plausible - then opening the platform isn't a Pareto improvement."
 That still seems true to me, but it's not what I'm talking about here.
 There are lots of reasons why something might not be a Pareto improvement.)